Necklift

 A 100 euro consultation fee is charged for a consultation.
 These will be deducted from the final price of the treatment.

-During surgery, the skin is detached from the subcutaneous connective and muscular tissue.
-This is done through a incision (incision in the skin) above and in front of the ear.
-In some cases, this incision will extend behind the oor.
-The underlying muscles, ligaments, and fat pads are lifted against gravity, where the excess skin is removed and closed tension-free.
-It is important to suture the skin without tension to minimize the scar’s eventual visibility.
-The surgery itself takes about one to two hours, depending on the extensiveness.
-You usually have to wear a head bandage for a few days after the surgery.
-In some cases, you will have drains placed in the wound area, which are designed to draw off or drain away the wound fluid.
+During the operation, the skin is separated from the subcutaneous connective and muscle tissue.
+This is done through an incision (cut in the skin) above and in front of the ear.
+In some cases, this cut will extend behind the ear.
+The underlying muscles, ligaments and fat pads are lifted against gravity, then the excess skin is removed and closed tension-free.
+It is important to suture the skin without tension so that the scar is ultimately as invisible as possible.
+The procedure itself takes about one to two hours, depending on its extensiveness.
+You will usually need to wear a head bandage for a few days after the operation.
+In some cases, you will have drains placed in the wound area, which are intended to suck or allow the wound fluid to flow away.

 all risks can always be predicted in advance.
 Therefore, the list below is not complete.